CAST-Extend/com.castsoftware.aip.datamart/README.md

 - [Findings Queries Examples](#findings-queries-examples)

 ## Purpose
-The AIP datamart is a simple database schema of AIP results, so that anyone can query these data, requiring only conceptual knowledge of AIP.
+The AIP datamart is an extraction of AIP results into a PostgreSQL schema, so that anyone can query these data, requiring only conceptual knowledge of AIP.

 The AIP Datamart can be used:
 * to query AIP data from a Business Intelligence tool such as Power BI Desktop